Summer Wildlife of the Scottish Highlands

 Code: LLWWSPrint page

-Experience the Summer wildlife of the Highlands, as we explore the shores of a sea loch, forest, and rivers in search of deer, eagles and seals as well as other birds and flowers.
+Experience the Summer wildlife of the Highlands, as we explore the shores of a sea loch, forest, and rivers in search of deer, eagles and seals as well as other birds, flowers and insects.

 - Each day enjoy a leisurely walk with plenty of stops to see birds and wildlife